aevri/barrie-bear/barrie_bear.md

 dried out remarkably quickly and so did they.
 Everyone was tired and poor Jason had collapsed as soon as he was ashore and was now in a deep sleep with a 'look what I've done' sort of a smile on his face.
-Barrie-Bear thought that they should all follow suit, and after a _ few brief preparations, the entire p0pu1ation was soon in the land
+Barrie-Bear thought that they should all follow suit, and after a few brief preparations, the entire population was soon in the land

 of nod.